-Filtering is the mechanism by which a user adds or removes data items from a displayed data set by turning on and off certain predefined attributes.
+Filtering allows a user to add or remove data items from a displayed data set by turning on and off certain predefined attributes.

-A single-selection filter is employed when the user can pick only one attribute from a category to modify the data results.
+Use a single-selection filter when the user can pick only one attribute to modify data results.
 Under the hood, single selection behaves like a radio button.
-Ways in which a single selection filter can manifest include:
+Types of single-selection filters include:

 - Basic dropdown